atecarlos/protractor-http-mock/README.md

 This allows the developer to isolate the UI and client-side application code in our tests without any dependencies on an API.

+This plugin does not depend on Angular Mocks (ngMockE2E) being loaded into your app; therefore, there is no need to modify anything within your current Angular web application.

 ## Installation
 	npm install git+ssh://git@gitlab.trad.tradestation.com:2222/catencio/protractor-mock.git --save-dev
 ## Setup